What is the Greenshoe Option?

 - Promoters can lend up to a maximum of 15.0% of the total issue to the Stabilizing Agent.
 For example, if the total issue is supposed to be 1 million shares, promoters can lend the Stabilizing Agent only up to a maximum of 150,000 shares for allotment to excess subscribers.

 - The first exercise of this option was made in 1918 by a firm named Green Shoe Manufacturing (now known as Stride Rite Corporation), and this option is also known as “Over-allotment Option”.

 - Greenshoe option is a way to price stabilization, and is regulated and permitted by the SEC (Securities and Exchange Commission).
-If the company wishes to exercise the Greenshoe Option in future, it needs to clearly mention all intricate details in the Red Herring Prospectus it shall publish during the issue of securities.
+If the company wishes to exercise this option in the future, it needs to clearly mention all intricate Red Herring Prospectus it shall publish during the issue of securities.

 - The Stabilizing Agents (or underwriters) need to execute separate agreements with the company and with the promoters which mention all details about the price and quantities of the shares to be listed.
 It also mentions deadlines for the Stabilizing Agents.

 - The Greenshoe Option helps in Price stabilization for the company, market, and economy as a whole.
 It controls the shooting up of prices of a company’s shares due to uncontrollable demand and tries to align the demand-supply equation.

 - This arrangement is beneficial to the underwriters (who sometimes act as the Stabilizing Agents for the company), in a way that they borrow the shares from promoters at a particular price, and sell them at a higher price to investors once the prices go up.
 Then, when the prices tend to go down, they purchase shares from the market and return them to the promoters.
 This is how they earn profits.